Academic Progress and Milestones

 Qualifying Exams

-Students failing between one and three exams will need to retake those same exams the following year unless CCAM provides an alternative path.
-Students failing any exam for a second time may be dismissed from the program at the end of their second year.
+Students failing both exams with very low scores may be dismissed from the program at the end of their first year.
+Students failing one or more exams will need to retake those exams the following year.
+Students failing to pass the qualifying exams for a second time may be dismissed from the program at the end of their second year.

 Thesis Advisor and Thesis Committee

-Students are encouraged to identify a potential PhD advisor at the end of their first year to engage/enroll in a summer Reading & Research course.
+Students are encouraged to identify a potential PhD advisor from the CCAM membership at the end of their first year to engage/enroll in a summer Reading & Research course.
 If such an advisor cannot be identified, students are required to present a plan for their first-year summer quarter that needs approval from CCAM.

-PhD students are free to change PhD advisors during their enrollment in the program.
+PhD students are free to change PhD advisors with CCAM membership during their enrollment in the program.
 PhD advisors are free to discontinue working with a PhD student and then cease to be the student’s advisor should the collaboration not meet expectations.

 Students are required to form a thesis committee once they have a designated advisor and no later than the Spring quarter of their third year.
 The committee will first meet (in person) at the end of the student’s second year.
 If such a thesis committee cannot be formed at that time, students need to present a plan for their future in the program that needs approval from CCAM.